 As exciting as it is to explore the open Canadian roads, it certainly comes at a cost.
-With gas prices soaring in many parts of the country, driving for leisure has become a less common pastime.
+With higher gas prices continuing to soar in many parts of the country, driving for leisure has become a less common pastime.
 Now, more and more people are looking for ways to conserve fuel and spend less at the pump.

 Driving can be costly, but it doesn't have to drain your bank account.
-There are many ways to save money on gas, and even if you can't cut your costs entirely, there's still plenty of wiggle room to save money.
+There are many ways for saving money on gas despite high gas prices, and even if you can't cut your costs entirely, there's still plenty of wiggle room to save money.

 Technology has come a long way in helping us in many aspects of life - and that includes helping us save money on gas.
-There are now several apps and websites that can help you find the best prices on gas in your area.
+There are now several apps and websites that can help you find the best prices on gas in your area that track Canada gas prices.
 In addition, some apps are specifically designed to help you optimize your driving for fuel-efficiency.

 Gas tracking apps are just one of the many tricks that Canadian drivers can use to stay on track of their monthly budget.
 As an added convenience, these apps give you the ability to work with your vehicles' computer systems, so everything is done entirely hands-free.